b-hast08/ai-work-experience-2025/README.md

     ```bash
     pip install notebook
     ```

+5.  **Select the Python Kernel:** The first time you open a Jupyter Notebook (`.ipynb` file), you need to tell VS Code which Python installation to use.
+This is called "selecting a kernel".
+    * Open a notebook file from the project (e.g., in the `Day1_DataPrep` folder).
+    * Look in the top-right corner of the screen.
+If you see a button that says **"Select Kernel"**, click it.
+    * A dropdown list will appear.
+Choose the Python environment you installed in Part 2.
+It should be listed as something like `Python 3.x.x`.
+    * Once selected, you are ready to run the code cells in the notebook by clicking the 'play' button next to each cell.
+VS Code will remember your choice for this project.

-5. You are now ready to code!
+6. You are now ready to code!
 You can create and run `.py` files and `.ipynb` (Jupyter Notebook) files.

 ---